 The Todd Foundation Creative Learning Centre

 Explore, experiment, create and share in the Todd Foundation Creative Learning Centre.
 Located on the mezzanine level, the hands-on, family-friendly space is open daily 10am–5pm and is free to visit.

-The Creative Learning Centre is a favourite of many families with its interactive and exciting installations designed especially for kids, to help them discover art and how engaging it can be.
+The Creative Learning Centre is a favourite of many families with its interactive and exciting installations designed especially to help tamariki discover and engage with art.

-Previous installations commissioned for the space have included Reuben Paterson (2011/12), Tiffany Singh (2012/13), Sean Kerr (2013/14), Wavelength (2014/15), created by Auckland Art Gallery in collaboration with AUT Colab, and Hole of Yellow Archipelago (2015/16), another collaboration, this time between artist Judy Darragh, Year 4 students at Balmoral Primary School and TurnSpace Collective from AUT University's Spatial Design department.
-The 2016/17 iteration Once Upon a Time in ART, explored historical paintings from the Mackelvie Collection and the 2017/18 installation was The obliteration room, a wildly popular participatory exhibiton for all ages by one of the world’s most popular, well-loved artists, Yayoi Kusama.
+Previous installations commissioned for the space have included Reuben Paterson's Gazillion Swirl!
+(2011/12), Tiffany Singh's May the Rainbow Always Touch Your Shoulder (2012/13), Sean Kerr's What's It Doing?
+(2013/14), Wavelength (2014/15) created by Auckland Art Gallery in collaboration with AUT Colab, and Hole of Yellow Archipelago (2015/16), another collaboration, this time between artist Judy Darragh, Year 4 students at Balmoral Primary School and TurnSpace Collective from AUT University's Spatial Design department.

 Once Upon a Time in Art